sachamasry/klepsidra/README.md

 - UI improvements
   - Resize datetime, duration and duration unit controls to more efficiently use space
   - Start implementing colour palette
+  - Improve presentation of currency fields; at present they use an input control of type 'number' which is unintuitive UX
 - Tagging UX improvements
   - Make it possible to drill into the tag from the live component
   - Provide ability to set new tag colour when creating freeform tag in live component